View Document Text

 sales commissions.

-• American Funds provides the above services to the Adviser at its sole
+• American Funds provides the above services to the Advisor at its sole

 discretion and expense.

-• The Adviser’s receipt of the above services does not diminish the
+• The Advisor’s receipt of the above services does not diminish the

 Adviser’s duty to act in the best interests of its clients.

-• The Adviser does not participate in any American Funds rebate or fee
+• The Advisor does not participate in any American Funds rebate or fee

-sharing programs which would entitle the Adviser to receive compensation
+sharing programs which would entitle the Advisor to receive compensation

 from American Funds.